Job Advert: Cale Solicitors

 Court of Protection Solicitors

-Miles & Partners are seeking two Court of Protection solicitors to join our Mental Capacity team.
-This is a great opportunity for the right candidates to join a highly regarded team of accredited specialists recognised in the Legal 500 and Chambers and Partners.
+Miles & Partners is seeking a Court of Protection solicitor to join our Mental Capacity team.
+This is a great opportunity for the right candidate to join a highly regarded team of accredited specialists recognised in the Legal 500 and Chambers and Partners.

-• be experienced Mental Health and Capacity Solicitors with at least 6 years PQE (senior post) and at least 2 years (junior post)
+• be an experienced Mental Capacity Solicitor with at least 6 years PQE

-• have experience in Welfare cases in the Court of Protection
+• have strong experience in Health and Welfare cases in the Court of Protection

-• be a member of the Law Society Mental Health (Welfare) Accreditation Scheme, or working towards it, or be willing to work towards it in the near future
+• be a member of the Law Society Mental Capacity (Welfare) Accreditation Scheme, or working towards it, or be willing to work towards it in the near future

 • be committed to delivering a high level of client service